julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 ## Automation leads to lower respect for human life

+In theory, automation should lead to lower respect for human life because automation makes us less dependent on other humans.

+In practice, automation leads to higher respect for human life because automation makes us appreciate human life more.

 The claim that automation leads to lower respect for human life is not very easy to debunk because respect for human life is difficult to measure.
 However, if we had to simplify the measure of a nation of respect for human life it would probably be with the number of homicides per capita.

 If automation lead to lower respect for human life then we would expect to see a higher number of homicides per capita in nations that leverage automation more than other nations.